Contents

 In other words, if you’re supplementing with creatine but not sticking to the recommended dosing schedule, you are likely wasting your time, effort and money.

-For those seeking to gain the full range of ergogenic benefits from creatine, it's crucial to follow a disciplined supplementation plan.
-Without sticking to a plan, achieving and maintaining creatine saturation—and getting the maximum muscle benefits of creatine—will not be possible.
+For those seeking to gain the full range of ergogenic payoffs from creatine, it’s crucial to follow a disciplined supplementation plan.
+Without sticking to a plan, achieving and maintaining enough creatine saturation—and getting the maximum muscle gains of creatine—will not be possible.

 Let’s look at some creatine dosages and supplementation schedules now.

-Optimal Use: How Often Can You Take Creatine
+Optimal Creatine Use: How Often Can You Take Creatine?

 Creatine monohydrate is taken at different dosages in two distinct phases: loading and maintenance.
-In the loading phase, higher creatine doses are consumed to rapidly saturate the muscles; followed by a maintenance phase to keep those levels up.
+The process of loading creatine involves consuming higher doses initially to rapidly saturate the muscles, followed by a maintenance phase to keep those levels up.

-You can skip the loading phase and just do maintenance, but the loading phase saturates muscles with phosphocreatine more quickly.
-Let's get into these methods.
+You can skip the loading phase and just do maintenance, but loading creatine saturates muscles with phosphocreatine more quickly.
+Let’s get into these methods.

-Creatine loading phase: This short-term creatine supplementation strategy is aimed at quickly maximizing creatine stores in muscles.
-During the "loading phase," you consume a higher dose of creatine monohydrate—20 grams daily, divided into four 5-gram servings—over a period of 5 to 7 days.
+Creatine loading phase: This short-term muscle creatine loading strategy is aimed at quickly maximizing creatine stores in muscles.
+During the “loading phase,” you consume a higher dose of creatine monohydrate—20 grams daily —over a period of 5 to 7 days.
+During the loading phase, the daily amount is often divided into smaller servings (ie, divided into four 5-gram servings) throughout the day to improve absorption and reduce digestive discomfort.

-Loading Phase vs. Maintenance Phase: Which is Better?
+Loading Creatine vs. Maintenance Phase: Which is Better?

-Many athletes prefer taking creatine supplements via the "load then maintain" method because it can speed up the time it takes to load up skeletal muscles and experience creatine's exercise performance benefits.
+Many athletes prefer taking creatine supplements via the “load then maintain” method because it can speed up the time it takes to load up skeletal muscles and experience creatine’s sports performance benefits.

-Taking creatine at high doses, however, can lead to side effects like muscle cramps, stomach upset, and weight gain due to water retention.
+Creatine ingestion at high doses, however, can lead to side effects like stomach upset and weight gain due to water retention.
+Creatine supplementation can cause temporary water retention in the body, but this effect typically subsides with continued use.
+[15, 16]

 Note: It really doesn’t matter much how many doses you split your daily creatine intake into, or what time you take creatine supplements, as long as you reach the total daily dose.
 What’s most important is consistent daily intake to maintain saturated muscle creatine levels.